jctanner/entra-id-emulator/docs/ocp-byoidc-config.md

 ## Step 4: Create CA configmap

-The kube-apiserver needs to trust the entra mock's TLS certificate (signed by our CA).
+The kube-apiserver needs to trust the emulator's TLS certificate (signed by our CA).

 ```bash
 oc create configmap entra-ca \